Elliott: Cam Akers expresses regret, concern for Budda Baker after ugly moment in Rams' win

 Akers, walking back to the line of scrimmage, made a downward motion with his right hand several times, appearing to mock the fallen Baker.
 The Cardinals took exception to his callous reaction and players jawed at each other, but their concern for Baker outweighed everything else.
 Players on both teams kneeled as Baker, who managed to weakly wave his right hand toward the hushed crowd at SoFi Stadium, was strapped to a gurney and transported off the field and to a hospital.

-The Cardinals announced that Baker had suffered a concussion and wouldn’t return, but Mark Dalton, the team’s senior vice president of media relations, said via social media that Baker had “movement & feeling in all extremities” as he left the field.
-Dalton later said Baker was alert and communicative and had never lost feeling or movement.
+The Cardinals announced that Baker had suffered a concussion and wouldn’t return, and Mark Dalton, the team’s senior vice president of media relations, said via social media that Baker had “movement & feeling in all extremities” as he left the field.
+Dalton later said Baker was alert and communicative.
 Cardinals coach Kliff Kingsbury said he was unsure if Baker would stay in Los Angeles overnight for observation but added, “seems to be positive news that I’ve got so far.”

-Akers recognized that his gesture and trash talk were sorry moments in an otherwise strong performance in his second game back following a remarkably quick recovery from Achilles’ tendon surgery.
-Akers, who had five carries and three catches in the Rams’ regular-season finale against the San Francisco 49ers last Sunday, had 17 carries for 55 yards on Monday, second to Sony Michel’s 13 carries for 58 yards.
+Akers recognized that his gesture and trash talk were sorry moments in an otherwise strong performance in his second game back following a remarkably quick recovery from Achilles tendon surgery.
+Akers, who had five carries and three catches in the Rams’ regular-season finale against the San Francisco 49ers last Sunday, had 17 carries for 55 yards Monday, complementing Sony Michel’s 13 carries for 58 yards.
 Akers also was targeted for two passes and caught one, a 40-yard-pass from Odell Beckham Jr. that fueled a third-quarter drive that padded the Rams’ lead to 28-0 .

 Prays up to Budda 🙏🏾 .
 I didn’t know he was hurt after the play but I have nothing but respect for him .